khoa-yelo/BIOS270-AU25/HW/HW1/HW1.md

    - Create a PR to main, title the PR with task ID (e.g. BIOS-1: Update HW1) then merge.

 6. **Check back on Jira Task**
    - Now, check your task on Jira, do you notice that the PR and commit has been linked to your task description? **Take a screenshot to show this**.
-For example,
+For example, and attach in the `HW submission` section.
+Then commit, push, and merge your PR.
    ![jira_pr_link](./images/jira_pr_link.png)